-Below is a general outline of the court process, what to expect, and an explanation of the options.
+Below is a general outline of the court process for the standard misdemeanor, what to expect, and an explanation of the options.

 An arraignment is the first step in the court process.
-The arraignment serves several purposes.
-First, the court informs you of the official charge and the maximum punishment of that charge.
+There are several purposes of an arraignment hearing.
+First, a person is informed of the official charge and the maximum punishment of that charge.

 And third, a person enters a plea, which at the first step would be a not guilty plea.

 During the early stages of the case, we obtain all the evidence the prosecution has in its possession.
-We file Freedom of Information Act requests with every police agency involved in the case.
+We file Freedom of Information Act requests with every police agency that touched anything related to the case.

 The police agencies then give us all the police reports, the videos from the police cars, and the background information related to the testing of the breath or blood for alcohol.